SAP/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

 An example how to create test case is given by the unit test implemented in `tfimportprovider/subaccountSubscriptionImportProvider_test.go`.
 GitHub Copilot can be quite useful to setup the basics for the test, but some rework is needed.

+## Creating Console Help

+We make use of the custom templating option available in the Cobra Framework to construct the output in the console.
+The override of the default templating flow is triggered in the commands via the function `SetHelpTemplate` and `SetUsageTemplate`.

+In general, we call the `generateCmdHelp` function to generate the output that will be displayed in the console.
+The `generateCmdHelp` function gets the command as well as a structure of the type `generateCmdHelpOptions`.

+If the command receives an emtpy structure, it will call several default functions to create the console help.
+However, you have the option to override the sigle section by providing a custom function that crfats the string used in the console help.

+You find an example for this setup in the command `exportByResourceCmd`.
+Be aware that the code leverages several helper functions that are available in the file `cmdDocsHelper.go`.